 There are myriad methods to choose from when it comes to hair removal—some more costly, some more complicated, some more painful, some longer-lasting than the next.
-In this guide to hair removal, Rachana Jani, MD, who practices at One Medical Group in New York, comments on the pros and cons of eight common fuzz-fighting techniques.
+In this guide to hair removal, Rachana Jani, MD, a physician in New York City, comments on the pros and cons of eight common fuzz-fighting techniques.
 Read on, then decide which one is right for you.

 Shaving is one of the cheapest and most easily accessible methods of removing hair because you can do it yourself in the shower—and it only takes an extra minute or two to cover large areas such as your legs.

 Best for: Legs, underarms, and possibly the bikini line (if you’re not prone to irritation, razor bumps, and ingrown hairs).

 Safety concerns: Nicks and cuts are a possibility, but if you use a razor designed for a woman (which is designed to handle the curves around ankles and knees), replace the blade frequently, and lubricate skin well with a creamy shave gel or foam, you can minimize any potential damage.